chozelinek/sacoco/README.md

     - `metadata/`
 - `utils/`, files used by the scripts such as tool chains in XML format, XML templates, Relax NG schemas for validation...
 - `README.md`, a file describing the contents of the repo.
-- `tutorial.html`, HTML version of the tutorial.
+- `index.html`, HTML version of the tutorial.
-- `tutorial.md`, markdown version to be better read in GitHub.
+- `index.md`, markdown version to be better read in GitHub.
-- `tutorial.Rmd`, step-by-step guide on how to compile and exploit the SaCoCo corpus to to answer a research question.
+- `index.Rmd`, step-by-step guide on how to compile and exploit the SaCoCo corpus to to answer a research question.
 This is the source code used to generate `.md` and `.html` versions.
 - `weblichtwrapper.py`, a script wrapping WebLicht as a Service to process big amounts of data.
 - `wikiextractor.py`, a script to extract German recipes from a wiki dump.